enze-chen/cme100-python/intro.md

 - On a philosophical level, there are slight differences between computer science, data science, and _computational_ science (what we do).
 In a traditional CS course, you will gain a lot of experience with fundamental computing concepts like abstraction, decomposition, logic, object-oriented programming, style, etc.
 In computational science, we depend on all of this, but we focus more on the physical principles of the problem we're trying to solve and how to (1) _translate_/_embed_ them into the code, and (2) _interpret_ results to guide design decisions.
-There are similarities, of course: we care about efficiency, stability, readability (of the code), etc. and we hope you can see these disciplines working in harmony (rather than in competition) to help you achieve your goals.
+There are similarities, of course: we care about efficiency, stability, readability (of the code), etc. and we hope you can see these disciplines working in harmony to help you achieve your goals.